-Writing is at the heart of school topics and is taught through a range of high quality and exciting stimuli, including books, film clips, outdoor learning and personal experiences.
+Writing is at the heart of school topics and opportunities to write are planned for in all curriculum area.
+In English, writing is taught through a range of high quality and exciting stimuli, including books, film clips, outdoor learning and personal experiences.
 All staff work towards enhancing vocabulary and teach grammar within units of work to help pupils develop and enrich their writing experiences.
 Pupils are taught to recognise the range of social functions that writing can perform (e.g. persuade, instruct, inform) and to develop a clear understanding of the structure and language features associated with different genres of text.

 Teachers use a range of strategies, such as modelled and shared writing to enhance pupils’ understanding of the writing process and all children are set personal targets to support this even further which are regularly reviewed and discussed with the children.
 There is a clear progression in the teaching of English which includes the familiarisation of the text type through reading, the identification of structure and language features, modelled writing, shared writing, guided writing and independent writing.
 Progression of teaching writing includes exploring features, planning, drafting, assessing and editing.
 Pupils are taught to edit their writing, knowing this is an integral part of the writing process and to assess and reflect either independently, with their peers or their class teacher.